Achilles: Birth and early years

 According to Photius, the sixth book of the New History by Ptolemy Hephaestion reported that Thetis burned in a secret place the children she had by Peleus.
 When she had Achilles, Peleus noticed, tore him from the flames with only a burnt foot, and confided him to the centaur Chiron.
 Later Chiron exhumed the body of the Damysus, who was the fastest of all the giants, removed the ankle, and incorporated it into Achilles's burnt foot.
+Photius also claims that Achilles had a Carthaginian mentor named Noemon.

 Physical description

 In Homer's Iliad, Achilles is portrayed as tall and striking, with strength and looks that were unmatched among the Greek warriors.
 Homer describes him as having long hair or a mane (χαίτη).
 Along with some other characters, his hair is described with the word xanthḗ (ξανθή), which meant 'yellow' and was used for light hair, including blond, brown, tawny (light brown) and auburn.
-A later Latin account, probably from the fifth century CE, falsely attributed to Dares Phrygius described Achilles as having "... a large chest, a fine mouth, and powerfully formed arms and legs.
+Philostratus wrote that his eyes were amber and lion-like.
+A later Latin account, probably from the fifth century AD, falsely attributed to Dares Phrygius described Achilles as having "... a large chest, a fine mouth, and powerfully formed arms and legs.
 His head was covered with long wavy chestnut-colored hair (capillo myrteo, color of myrtus bark or myrrh).
 Though mild in manner, he was very fierce in battle.
 His face showed the joy of a man richly endowed."